The Boat Race 1959: Background

 Cambridge were coached by Harry Almond (who rowed for Cambridge in the 1950 and 1951 races), James Crowden (who rowed twice for Cambridge, in the 1951 and 1952 races), Harold Rickett (who rowed in the 1930, 1931 and 1932 races) and J. J. Vernon (who rowed in the 1955 race).
 Oxford's coach was Olympic rower Hugh "Jumbo" Edwards who had spectacularly collapsed in the 1926 race, and returned to the Oxford Blue Boat for the 1930 race.
 The race was umpired by George Douglas Clapperton who had coxed Oxford in the 1923 and 1924 races.
 He later umpired in the 1967 boat race.

 The 1958 Dark Blue boat was "built around" tall Yale graduate Reed Rubin and that year's loss created friction, so much so that he and the other Oxford Blues suggested that Edwards should go to the United States to see the coaching methods that helped the successful Yale crew which contributed seven of the nine crew in the gold medal-winning men's eight at the 1956 Summer Olympics.
 Rubin himself stood for Oxford University Boat Club presidency against Ronnie Howard (who had rowed for Isis the previous year).
 Although standing in opposition, Howard agreed with Rubin that more emphasis should be placed on technique than fitness training.
 Howard was elected, by a single vote, and took the responsibility of selecting both the coach and the crew.

 In late 1958, Rubin urged Howard to adopt the Yale training regime and to drop Edwards for a Yale coach, or even Rubin himself.
-Howard refused, and Rubin decided to prepare of crew of his own which would include all six of the returning Blues and new recruits such as American Olympic gold medallist Charlie Grimes.
+Howard refused, and Rubin decided to prepare a crew of his own which would include all six of the returning Blues and new recruits such as American Olympic gold medallist Charlie Grimes.
 He demanded of Howard that his "pirate" crew be allowed to train independently and challenged him to race for the right to represent Oxford in the Boat Race.
 Howard refused, stating of the mutineers "if they maintain their point of view I shall do without them ...
 I have no sympathy for these people".
 At a meeting of boat club captains to discuss the future of the Torpids, Howard was presented with a letter offering him their full support.
 Cambridge University Boat Club president Mike Maltby, in an interview with student newspaper Varsity, supported Howard by stating that the Light Blues would not row against any crew that did not have the full support of the Oxford president.
 Rubin stated that he would not row in Howard's boat under any circumstances – the mutiny was quashed.